chrisgomezdev5/paylocityjobs/README.md

 This repo contains node scripts to web scrape paylocity job posting pages, a job imports aggregator and a simple web server with an api endpoint

-Deployment to Netlify now supported through serverless functions located at netlify\functions
+Deployment to Netlify now supported through serverless functions and GitHub Actions

 ## Table of Contents